emmahewson/mp3-swimmon/README.md

     - This also allows users to easily navigate to where they want to be
 - All pages contain a navigation button to take the user back in to the site (see below)
 - Pages contain the error number, a brief description of the problem, written in a light-hearted, user friendly way and a cartoon of a man on a desert island, keeping with the theme of wild swimming.
+- The 413 & 415 were not included in the original planned features but came about as I learned how to include validation on uploaded files.
 - 404 Page
     - if a user navigates to a page that doesn't exist
     - button navigates to home page